talfig/Assembler/README.md

   🛠️ Custom Assembly Language | 🌟 Macro Magic | 💡 Detailed Error Reporting
 </p>

+## 🖥️ **Hardware**

+- The computer in this project is comprised of a CPU (Central Processing Unit) - a work unit containing registers and RAM.
+Some of the memory also serves as a stack.

+- The CPU contains 8 general registers: `r0, r1, r2, r3, r4, r5, r6, r7`.
+The size of each register is 15 bits.
+The content of the registers is initialized to 0, and the least significant 3 bits of each register are always written as the letter 'z' in lowercase.

+- Additionally, the CPU contains a register named PSW (program status word), which contains several flags representing the status of the program at any given moment.
+These flags are typically used to indicate conditions like carry or overflow after arithmetic operations.

+- The memory size is 4096 bytes, addressed from 0-4095, with each address being 15 bits long.
+The memory content is treated as "words", similar to registers.

+- The machine works with a big-endian system, meaning the most significant byte is stored at the smallest memory address.
+The numbers are stored using 2's complement (negative numbers), and characters are encoded in ASCII.

 ## 🚀 Features

 - **Custom Assembly Language:** Dive into our unique assembly language with a defined set of opcodes.